The places in Memphis the guidebooks miss. locals-only counters, after-hours rooms and the spots tourists walk past.

 Brother Juniper's ★ 4.5

-Brother Juniper's near the University of Memphis runs the city's most-cherished breakfast from a tiny picket-fenced house on Walker, a 30-year locals' room.
+Brother Juniper's near the University of Memphis runs the city's most-cherished breakfast from a tiny picket-fenced house on Walker, a locals' room.

 Why locals love it: University-area location well off the visitor trail; lines wrap the block by 09:00 at weekends but it stays a locals' room.